This Halacha is an excerpt from our Sefer

 According to our custom, may one eat machine made Chametz Matzah within thirty days before Pesach?

 Some Poskim rule that one may eat machine made Chametz Matzahs.
-Others rule that one is to avoid even machine made Chametz Matzahs.
-Practically, one may be lenient if one is particular to only eat handmade Matzahs on Pesach, in which case one may eat machine made Chametz Matzahs up until the night of the 14th.
+Others rule that one is to avoid eating even machine made Chametz Matzahs.
+Practically, one may be lenient if he is particular to only eat handmade Matzahs on Pesach, in which case one may eat machine made Chametz Matzahs up until the night of the 14th.